enchin101/cse15l-lab-reports/Lab3Report.md

 ./non-fiction/OUP/Abernathy/ch8.txt
 ```

-Here, the find - size +50k helps us find any txt file in the Abernathy file that is bigger than 50 KB.
+Here, the find - size +50k helps us find any txt file in the Abernathy folder that is bigger than 50 KB.

 Example 2: